Using the Tagger for Contextual Analysis

 Enable all taggers

-noir -b <BASE_PATH> -T
+noir scan <BASE_PATH> -T

-Enable specific taggers (list available ones with noir --list-taggers)
+Enable specific taggers (list available ones with noir list taggers)

-noir -b <BASE_PATH> --use-taggers hunt,oauth
+noir scan <BASE_PATH> --use-taggers hunt,oauth

 Output